 Education and Outreach Technician

 A native Vermonter, Charlotte graduated from Lehigh University with a B.S. in Earth and Environmental Sciences.
-Prior to arriving at NYSHI, she worked with Vermont Youth Conservation Corps in Vermont, Phipps Conservatory and Botanical Gardens in Pittsburgh, PA, and Kestrel Land Trust in Amherst, MA.
-She currently focuses on state-wide public education about hemlock conservation and biological control management efforts, trains community science volunteers to collect field data, and lends a hand in the field and lab.
+Prior to arriving at NYSHI, she worked with Vermont Youth Conservation Corps, Phipps Conservatory and Botanical Gardens in Pittsburgh, PA, and Kestrel Land Trust in Amherst, MA.
+She currently focuses on state-wide public education about hemlock conservation and biological control management efforts, and trains community science volunteers to detect and report HWA infestations in the field.

 Caroline (Carri) Marschner